 In general, foods from the sea contain the most iodine, followed by animal foods, and then plant foods.
 Vegetables like artichokes, potatoe and spinach and fruits like pineapple, coconut, strawberries, rhubarb, mango, dates and apricots are also reliable sources of iodine.

-Too much iodine can be bad for you.
+Too much iodine during pregnancy can be bad for you

 Before you go out and stock up on all foods rich in iodine, do note that over consumption of it can be just as damaging as a deficiency.
 Too much Iodine in a day can cause irritations like burning of the mouth and throat, nausea, vomiting, stomach ache, and in extreme cases coma.